 Prolonged labor is medically defined as labor that continues for 24 hours after the water breaks.
 There are many risks associated with prolonged labor, and it is important that the medical professionals involved take the steps necessary to protect the health of the mom and the baby.

 Sometimes a woman’s water breaks naturally.
 Other times, such as during labor induction using Pitocin, a medical professional will break the water to try and move along the labor process.
 Sometimes, the baby gets stuck in the birth canal.
 There are times when the baby is breech, which causes labor to take longer.

 The most important thing is that both the mother and child are properly monitored and that an emergency C-section takes place in a timely manner.
 Otherwise, permanent injuries or death could occur.
-If you suspect that medical negligence caused a birth injury during your prolonged labor, a qualified birth injury attorney can help evaluate your claim.
+If you suspect that medical negligence caused a birth injury during your prolonged labor, our qualified birth injury attorneys can help evaluate your claim.

 What Are the Risks of Prolonged Labor?

 Prolonged labor can be a danger for mom and baby.
 When the water breaks, the baby is more at risk of developing an infection or suffering oxygen deprivation if he or she is not born relatively soon thereafter.
 Oxygen deprivation can cause cerebral palsy, brain damage, damage to major organs, and developmental delays.
 Mothers can struggle with internal bleeding, a ripped cervix, and infection.
 This is why it is imperative that medical professionals continue to monitor prolonged labor situations for signs of distress.

 If your baby suffers a birth injury because of prolonged labor, you will become your child’s advocate for education, nutrition, multiple therapies, medications, and other lifelong medical and professional intervention.
 These services are not cheap.
 Washington, D.C. birth injury attorneys at LawMD can help hold the medical professionals accountable and help you get the money that your child will require because of their needs.